anumit-web/Personal-Websites/Hugo/README.md

 upload to google drive and get shareable link

-get fioe identifier from the url
+get file identifier from the url

 Inside Azure VM
 use the following shell script to downlaon the large zip file -